ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/fine-tuning/index.md

 ## Row Data & Column Def Control

-By default the ag-Grid React component will check props passed in to determine if data has changed and will only re-render based on actual changes.
+By default the AG Grid React component will check props passed in to determine if data has changed and will only re-render based on actual changes.

 For `rowData` and `columnDefs` we provide an option for you to override this behaviour by the `rowDataChangeDetectionStrategy` and `columnDefsChangeDetectionStrategy` properties respectively: